Gourmet Ghetto

-The Gourmet Ghetto is a colloquial name for the business district of the North Berkeley neighborhood in the city of Berkeley, California, known as the birthplace of California cuisine.
+The Gourmet Ghetto is a colloquial name for the North Shattuck business district of the North Berkeley neighborhood in the city of Berkeley, California, known as the birthplace of California cuisine.
 Other developments that can be traced to this neighborhood include specialty coffee, the farm-to-table and local food movements, the rise to popularity in the U.S. of chocolate truffles and baguettes, the popularization of the premium restaurant designed around an open kitchen, and the California pizza made with local produce.
 After coalescing in the mid-1970s as a culinary destination, the neighborhood received its "Gourmet Ghetto" nickname in the late 1970s from comedian Darryl Henriques.
 Early, founding influences were Peet's Coffee, Chez Panisse and the Cheese Board Collective.
 Alice Medrich began her chain of Cocolat chocolate stores there.

-The neighborhood, anchored by Alice Waters' Chez Panisse, became the center of farm-to-table food sourcing, using selected locally grown produce, especially naturally and sustainably grown—preferably organic—ingredients.
+The neighborhood, anchored by Alice Waters's Chez Panisse, became the center of farm-to-table food sourcing, using selected locally grown produce, especially naturally and sustainably grown—preferably organic—ingredients.
 Waters and a loosely organized left-leaning coterie of friends and colleagues actively promoted the idea of socially conscious eating.
 Many former staff at Chez Panisse have gone on to start their own restaurants, bakeries, and food shops in the wider San Francisco Bay Area.

+Due to controversy over the name "Gourmet Ghetto", the local business association and the city of Berkeley Planning Department has re-branded the district as North Shattuck, an old name for the area.